At a Glance

 Huguenot Academy’s enrollment increased to 1,000 students, but as more private schools opened in the surrounding metropolitan area, enrollment dropped; and at the time of the merger, there were 250 students enrolled.
 Belmead was growing in enrollment but had no additional buildings in which to expand.
 They leased the property from the Sisters of the Blessed Sacrament, and their board advised against building on land that they did not own.
 Huguenot Academy sat on 40 acres of land and had 11 buildings for classes and athletic functions.

-After much discussion, it was decided that the two schools would merge, and the result is Blessed Sacrament Huguenot, a Catholic college-preparatory school for students in grades preschool through 12.
+After much discussion, it was decided that the two schools would merge, and the result is Blessed Sacrament Huguenot, a Catholic college-preparatory school open to students of all faiths in grades preschool through 12.